megasnort/fork-cms-module-elo-rating/README.md

 Comes in: ***The Elo-rating Module for Fork CMS***

 ## What's inside?
-* Backend actions for organising your players and games
+* Backend actions for organizing your players and games
 * Automated calculation of the Elo-ratings
 * Three frontend actions (Ranking, Players en Games)
 * Two frontend widgets (Top Ranking and Games Played)